 The Spark with Tift Merritt: Toshi Reagon

+Registration for this event closes at 6:30 PM EDT on Thursday, November 4, 2021.
 Available on-demand for all ticketholders for 72 hours, beginning on November 4, 2021 at 7:30 PM EDT.
 Suggested ticket donation (per household) is $15.
 Tickets available starting at $0.

 Join us for The Spark with Tift Merritt featuring Toshi Reagon, acclaimed singer, songwriter, and musician.
 In this series, Grammy-nominated singer/songwriter and UNC alumna Tift Merritt returns to Carolina Performing Arts to take us behind the scenes in artist-to-artist video interviews that delve deep into the creative process.

 How do you light a spark?
 How do you make something true?
 How does art happen?
 What is mumbled on the way in the studio and how can we hear it?

 Toshi Reagon, a Brooklyn-based singer, composer, musician, curator, activist, and producer, is a longtime friend of Carolina Performing Arts.
 She led the way for artist residencies at CPA as our inaugural Mellon Foundation Discovery Through Iterative Learning (DisTIL) Fellow in 2017/18, culminating in the Alchemy of Change Festival in spring 2019.
 Now, as a Creative Futures artist-in-residence, she is developing a series of short musicals called Life Currency Creation, which explore different aspects of the ideas in the namesake.